aristanetworks/avd/docs/getting-started/intro-to-ansible-and-avd.md

 This will:

 - Create a CloudVision Configlet for each device in the inventory, containing the device's entire configuration.
-- Build out containers within CloudVision that represent the hierarchy of groups in the inventory.
 - Create tasks to apply the new configuration to each device within the inventory.

 At this point, the changes can be reviewed, approved, and executed following existing company requirements through CloudVision.